-No User ReviewsWrite a review

 Power & Run Time

-The Honda EB6500X houses a 389 cc Honda iGX390 OHV 4-stroke engine, which provides 120/240V, consumes gasoline and delivers a running wattage of 5,500W along with a peak wattage of 6,500W (and even up to 7,000 W thanks to the iAVR technology).
+The Honda EB6500X's core is the 389 cc Honda iGX390 OHV 4-stroke engine, which runs on gasoline.
+With an output of 120/240V, it provides a running wattage of 5,500W and a peak wattage of 6,500W (and even up to 7,000 W thanks to the iAVR technology).

 Outlets